rigelminer/rigel/README.md

           provides a self-signed certificate.
           However, adding the certificate to the system's trust store should be preferred.

+      --stats-interval <SECONDS>
+          GPU stats reporting interval in seconds.
+Default is 20.
+          Set to `X` to disable periodic reports.

       --long-timestamps
           Enables milliseconds timestamps in the miner output